 Letters of intent are due March 20

-Nevada Department of Agriculture (NDA) officials are pleased to announce funding for the Specialty Crop Block Grant Program (SCBGP) through the United States Department of Agriculture (USDA).
-Approximately $250,000 is expected to be awarded to projects that will enhance the competitiveness of Nevada’s specialty crops.
+The Nevada Department of Agriculture is pleased to announce funding for the Specialty Crop Block Grant Program (SCBGP) through the United States Department of Agriculture (USDA).
+Approximately $250,000 is expected to be awarded to projects that will promote and enhance the competitiveness of Nevada’s specialty crops.

 Specialty crops are defined as “fruits, vegetables, tree nuts, legumes, dried fruits, horticulture, and nursery crops (including floriculture).”

-Grant funds through this program have been used to establish various projects, including new grower education with Reno Foods Systems, an on-line specialty crop farmers market through 702 Farm, and education and increased sales through the Reno Garlic Festival.
+Grant funds through this program have been used to establish various projects , including projects with Desert Farming Initiative’s research and development of practices for growing different Specialty Crops in Nevada, and education and increased sales through the Reno Garlic Fest.

 Individual agricultural producers, non-profit and tribal organizations, minority groups, disadvantaged farmers, agricultural associations, industry groups, community based organizations and academic institutions are encouraged to apply.